 Goodwill San Antonio offers free career resources and assistance to prepare individuals to find better jobs and build careers.
-As you look to advance you career, visit this page frequently to find helpful, brief articles on Interviewing, Job Searching, Career Advancement, Benefits.
+As you look to start or advance you career, visit this page frequently to find helpful, brief articles on Job Searching, Interviewing, Benefits, and Career Advancement.

 Networking 101: Preparing Your Elevator Speech